sasagawa888/nprolog/document/PARA.md

 The parent process sends the atom 'end_of_file' to each child process to terminate the network mode.

 Communication between the parent and child processes is conducted via a buffer called bridge.
 Predicates are converted into strings and transmitted over TCP/IP.
 The receiving side converts these strings back into predicates and executes them.
 The functionality of string_term/2 is utilized for this purpose.

+The child process sends the control code 0x15 to the parent process if an error occurs.
+Upon receiving this code, the parent process displays that an error has occurred in the nth child process and triggers the error handling mechanism.
+The child process automatically recovers from the error and waits for further instructions from the parent process in the REPL.

+In dp_transfer/1, the control code 0x15 is sent as a signal to indicate the end of file transmission during file transfers.
+Initially, EOF was used for this purpose, but it was not recognized on Raspberry Pi systems.
+Therefore, it was decided to switch to using 0x15.

+# Progress Update
+The required code has been added.
+Moving forward, partial functional testing will be conducted.
+Each component will be tested using the n_test predicate to verify whether the intended transformations and judgments are functioning correctly.
+After completing these tests, the operation of the distributed parallel functionality will be verified.
+11/26/2024